 This speaks directly to the need to create what the international tourism industry calls a “social license to operate.”
 To truly be successful, tourism needs to work at being embraced by the community.
 This happens when tourism industries make meaningful and concerted efforts to attract visitors who are tied to the community in ways that fit with what the community values.

-Over the next 18 months (approximately) the Tourism Task Force will lead a community engagement initiative with a broad cross section of the community, with the aim of finding common ground between the tourism industry and the community to work towards creating a shared vision for tourism.
-The task force will establish a Terms of Reference (which will be posted here) and budget for approval before the end of 2020.
+In 2021, the Tourism Task Force will lead a community engagement initiative with a broad cross section of the community, with the aim of finding common ground between the tourism industry and the community to work towards creating a shared vision for tourism.
+The Terms of Reference for the task force can be found pdf here (156 KB) .

 The task force is Council-led, but is not a formal council committee, so meetings are not open to the public.
+Video recordings of presentations made to the Task Force will be posted below.
 Updates and recommendations will be posted here as they become available.

 To learn more about the public members please click here to read a short bio on each member.